United Kingdom-Newtown St Boswells: Construction work

 The buyer is using PCS-Tender to conduct this PQQ exercise.
 The Project code is 13133

 A subcontract clause has been included in this contract.
 For more information see: http://www.publiccontractsscotland.gov.uk/info/InfoCentre.aspx?ID=2363

 Community benefits are included in this requirement.
 For more information see: http://www.publiccontractsscotland.gov.uk/info/InfoCentre.aspx?ID=2361

 A summary of the expected community benefits has been provided as follows:

-The employment, training and work experience requirements of the community benefits clause will be included in the bill of quantities for this tender therefore bidders will be expected to price each element of these community benefits.
+The employment, training and work experience requirements of the community benefits clause will be included in the priced activity schedule for this tender, therefore bidders will be expected to price each element of these community benefits.